Proven-Paradox/shaper-system/Handbook.md

 Increase your Initiative modifier by your Hero Tier.
 Also, you gain Boon 2 on Initiative rolls.

 #### Fortifying Voice
-When you target creatures with an Augment, all affected gain Shield equal to your Soul.
-This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Soul each Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).
-This shield lasts until the beginning of your next turn.
+When you target creatures with an Augment, all affected gain Shield equal to your Mental Defense - 10.

 #### Healing Rush
 After you successfully heal an ally, choose one of the following effects.
 These effects last until the beginning of your next turn.